-To me, Beige is a colour that can be both warm and cold.
-It’s a neutral colour.
+To me, Beige is a color that can be both warm and cold.
+It’s a neutral color.
 It’s a white canvas where I can paint whatever I want, even if that’s extreme.
-I like the idea of not having multiple aliases and doing everything under the same guise, like Aphex Twin does nowadays.
-I don’t see the point with these artists switching between multiple aliases, getting people confused while trying to categorise their own work.
+I like the idea of not having multiple aliases and doing everything under the same guise, like Aphex does nowadays.
+I don’t see the point with these artists switching between multiple aliases, getting people confused while trying to categorize their own work.

-What triggered your interest in electronic music?
-Do you recall the first record you bought?
+What did trigger your interest for electronic music in the first place?
+Recall the first record you ever bought?

 I don’t know.
 It’s pretty simple actually.
 I started listening to some electronic music in high-school, when I was 16.
 I was listening to what we used to call “electro” back then, but now call “blog house” (very irrelevant name if you ask me).
 I used to play drums in a metal band too, but I wasn’t feeling it anymore; I wanted to produce my own tracks.
 Since my father had a recording studio, I asked him if he could show me how Logic Pro works, and he did.
 I stayed thousand of hours for years in this studio, trying to improve my skills.

 As for the records, if you’re talking about vinyl records, I don’t buy any.
 I only have like ten records people offered me because they assume I have a record collection since I’m a DJ.
 I would like to, but I’ll be so poor.
 In fact, I bought like three records in my entire life.
 The first one was the ‘Pom Pom‘ LP from Ariel Pink.
 I went to an autograph signing event at some record store and just did the same as everyone else, i.e. picking a LP and asking him to sign it.
 He turned to me asking, “what do you want me to write on it?“.
 I answered, “whatever you want“.
 So now I’m the proud owner of a LP inscribed with the words “Whatever you want, Ariel Pink“.